Jo Jeeta Wohi Sikandar

 Jo Jeeta Wohi Sikandar also abbreviated as JJWS is a 1992 Indian Hindi-language coming-of-age sports drama film, directed and co-written by Mansoor Khan, and produced and co-written by Nasir Hussain.
-It stars Aamir Khan, Ayesha Jhulka, Deepak Tijori, Mamik Singh, Pooja Bedi and Kulbhushan Kharbanda.
-The music was by Jatin–Lalit.
+It stars Aamir Khan, Ayesha Jhulka, Deepak Tijori, Mamik Singh, Pooja Bedi and Kulbhushan Kharbanda in the lead.

 It won two Filmfare Awards, including Best Film.
-The film has gained cult following along the years and has often been cited as one of the best coming-of-age movies in Indian cinema.
+The film has gained cult following along the years and has often been cited as one of the best coming-of-age films in Indian cinema.